dyxj/bigbackend/README.md

 * mig:run:          Run migrations according to _currentMigrationVersion
 * sqlgen:gen:       Run go-jet generator to create SQL builder code
 ```
-`Taskfile.yml` is the main task file.
-Sub task file can be found in `_taskfiles` folder.

 ## Database
 PostgreSQL is used as the main database.
 Check out `Taskfile.yml` on how to spin up local database.